-Built for founder-led service firms making their first 1–5 remote hires.Inspect the brief
+Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Find an executive partner screened for discretion, calendar logic, written judgment, stakeholder communication, and the working rhythm your leadership role needs.

-What should a executive assistant own first?
+What should an executive assistant own first?

 Calendar architecture Inbox ownership Meeting preparation